What is an ISA?

 An ISA is a tax efficient way of saving or investing as all income and capital gains arising within an ISA are exempt from any personal liability to UK Income Tax and Capital Gains Tax.
 For the Danske Cash ISA this simply means no interest is deducted from the interest you receive.

-There are three types of ISA:
+There are four types of ISA:

 - Stocks and Shares